amber-smalltalk/amber-examples/README.md

 in the subdirectory.

 The subdirectories might contain additional README files which might contain additional information.
+Here the ``amber-dev`` subdirectory of ``node_modules`` is used.

 Notes